Penpedairheol, Caerphilly: Transport

 Penpedairheol has public transport links to the surrounding villages that include Bargoed, Ystrad Mynach, nearby Nelson and the towns Caerphilly and Pontypridd.

 The nearest railway station is a ten-minute walk away in Pengam, Cardiff being a forty-minute train journey from Pengam.
-There are also two other railway stations close by, located in Hengoed (which is the closer of the two) and Ystrad Mynach, providing services to Cardiff.
+There are also two other railway stations close by, located in Hengoed (which is the closer of the two) and Ystrad Mynach, providing services to Cardiff and other towns.